OutSystems/docs-product/src/develop/ui/multilingual-tp/intro.md

 You can translate the following elements of your app:

+* Screen titles
 * Text in Buttons, Links, Screens
-* Screen titles
+* Text literals in expressions
 * Instructions in Human Activities
 * Validation messages, widget confirmation messages, and empty state messages
-* Text literals in expressions
+* Static Entities.
+Check [Working with Static Entities](translate-your-app.md#working-with-static-entities) for important notes.

 ## Send feedback